He touches the nape of her neck and undoes

 the cell.
 She smiles.
 He’s left the door ajar.

-Karen Jakowsky is a yoga instructor and adjunct professor at the College of Southern Maryland in Leonardtown, MD.
+Karen Janowsky is a yoga instructor and adjunct professor at the College of Southern Maryland in Leonardtown, MD.
 She holds a M.A. in creative writing from Florida State University, where she served as the poetry editor for The Southeastern Review.
 Recent poetry and fiction has been published in Iron Doves: A Charity Anthology, Howl 2016, The Horror Writers Association Poetry Showcase, The Wardrobe, The Maryland Poetry Review and The Antietem Review.

 Artwork: Laura Makabresku